Difference Between Current Clamp And Voltage Clamp

 Voltage Clamp: Taking Control of the Membrane Potential

 In contrast to current clamp, voltage clamp takes direct control of the cell's membrane potential.
-Instead of injecting a current and observing the voltage response, voltage clamp aims to hold the membrane potential at a specific, predetermined level and then measure the current required to maintain that voltage.
+That said, instead of injecting a current and observing the voltage response, voltage clamp aims to hold the membrane potential at a specific, predetermined level and then measure the current required to maintain that voltage.
 This provides a powerful way to isolate and study the behavior of individual ion channels.

 The Inner Workings of Voltage Clamp: A Feedback Loop

 Voltage clamp relies on a sophisticated feedback system.
 A microelectrode is used to measure the cell's membrane potential, and this value is compared to the desired "command" potential.
-If there is a difference between the measured potential and the command potential, the voltage clamp amplifier injects current into the cell to correct the discrepancy.
-This process continues in a continuous feedback loop, ensuring that the membrane potential remains clamped at the desired level.
+Still, if there is a difference between the measured potential and the command potential, the voltage clamp amplifier injects current into the cell to correct the discrepancy.
+Even so, this process continues in a continuous feedback loop, ensuring that the membrane potential remains clamped at the desired level.
 The amount of current injected to maintain the clamped voltage is then precisely measured.

 Applications of Voltage Clamp: Unveiling Ion Channel Secrets